keptn/keptn.github.io/content/docs/0.8.x/reference/cli/_index.md

 source <(keptn CLI completion zsh)
 ```

-Set the keptn completion code for zsh to autoload on startup by executing the follwing:
+Set the keptn completion code for zsh to autoload on startup by executing the following:

 ```bash
 keptn completion zsh > "${fpath[1]}/_keptn